 It’s important to observe your Ragdoll Cat closely and identify the cause of your Ragdoll’s sneezing.

 Suppose your Ragdoll kitten suddenly vomits and have diarrhea right after eating.
 This could mean that your feline family member is allergic to a particular food he just ate.

-Likewise, if you see your Ragdoll kitties itching and scratching continuously, it may be due to a flea allergy.
+Likewise, if you see your Ragdoll kitties itching and scratching continuously, they may have cat fleas or it may be due to a flea allergy.